List of state highways in Louisiana (3000–3049): Louisiana Highway 3005

+Louisiana Highway 3005 (LA 3005) runs 3.55 mi from Simsboro to Grambling.

 Louisiana Highway 3006

 Louisiana Highway 3006 (LA 3006) runs 2.53 mi in an east–west direction along Lavey Lane from LA 19 to LA 67 in Baker, East Baton Rouge Parish.

 Louisiana Highway 3007

+Louisiana Highway 3007 (LA 3007) runs 3.52 mi in Ebenezer.

 Louisiana Highway 3008

 Louisiana Highway 3008 (LA 3008) runs 8.25 mi in a north–south direction along Dorcheat Road from LA 160 to a bridge over Flat Lick Bayou through Webster Parish.

 Louisiana Highway 3009

+Louisiana Highway 3009 (LA 3009) runs 2.96 mi in Tensas Parish.

 Louisiana Highway 3011

 Louisiana Highway 3011 (LA 3011) runs 1.50 mi in a north–south direction along Grand Caillou Road in Dulac, Terrebonne Parish.

 The route begins at a point where Grand Caillou Road transitions from parish to state maintenance and proceeds northeast along the east bank of Bayou Caillou.
 It then turns to the east and terminates at LA 57 (Bayou Sale Road).
 It is an undivided, two-lane highway for its entire length.
 LA 57 continues south toward Cocodrie and also straight ahead and to the north across Bayou Dulac toward Houma.

 LA 3011 was created with the 1955 Louisiana Highway renumbering, and its route has remained the same to the present day.